statamic/v2-docs/content/collections/tags/assets.md

     type: string
     description: |
       When retrieving assets directly from a container, this will let you target a specific folder.
+  -
+    name: limit
+    type: integer
+    description: Limit the total results.
+  -
+    name: offset
+    type: integer
+    description: The result set will be offset by this many assets -
+    name: sort
+    type: string
+    description: >
+      Sort entries by field name (or `random`).
+You may pipe-separate multiple fields for sub-sorting and specify sort direction of each field using a colon.
+      For example, `sort="size"` or `sort="size:asc|title:desc"` to sort by size then by title.
 variables:
   -
     name: id